 If you are a coffee lover who thinks E=Milk*Coffee2, getting this difference will change the way you see and taste coffee.

-The main difference between a flat white and cappuccino coffee is basically in the espresso-milk-foam ratio.
+The difference between a flat white and cappuccino coffee is basically in the espresso-milk-foam ratio.
 While cappuccino is a perfect third of each with an optional sprinkle of cinnamon on top, a flat white is a double shot of espresso -half a cup- with micro-foamed milk -the other half.

 But, what does this mean?

 The milky way is the right way

 Just like most coffees, cappuccino and flat white are based on espresso and milk.

 However, as it happens with most milk-based coffees, the espresso only changes in terms of ratio while milk provides different consistency, texture, and flavor to the mix.

 In other words, it will influence the flavor.
 The flat white will have twice as much espresso, a little bit more free poured milk and around 50 mm of foam, which provides a much deeper contrast than a cappuccino.

 On the other hand, a cappuccino will have a smoother taste and texture.
 The microfoam will soften the bitterness of coffee and introduce the bed of thick mix of steamed whole milk mixed with coffee.

 In that sense, they are similar but not quite the same.
 Cappuccino has a more European taste, in which the milk and froth elevate the flavor of bitter espresso, while the flat white is based on the perfect balance of two flavors.